black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-localStorage-by-Building-a-Todo-App/README.md

 Now that your id is an array of words, you can use the join method to turn the result back into a string.
 For the separator, use a hyphen(-).

 To see the new result, click on the "Add New Task" button.
 Then add a title of WALK DOG and click on the "Add Task" button.
 Open up the console to see the result of "walk-dog".

+# Step 17
+There is one last thing you will need to do to make this id unique.

+But first, place the entire value below inside an embedded expression ${}.

+Example Code
+`titleInput.value.toLowerCase().split(" ").join("-")`
+Then wrap that value in template strings.

+In the next step, you will add a unique number to the end of the id value to make it truly unique.